 The reality is that most places that provide a healthcare service has need for a Medical Assistant.
 This can make your decision of where to live and work a very flexible one.

-Who Will I Work With?
+Who Could I Work With?

 What is the Job Market Like?

 According to the Bureau of Labor Statistics, the job outlook for Medical Assistants is growing at a rate of 23%.
-This is much faster than the average 7% average for all other occupations.
-For those who are considering a career as a Medical Assistant, this is great news!
-The demand is growing rapidly which can make finding a job a much simpler task.
+This is much faster than the 7% average for all other occupations.
+For those who are considering a career as a Medical Assistant, this is great news!* The demand is growing rapidly which could make finding a job a much simpler task.

 If you think a career in Medical Assisting might be the right choice for you, request information and a PCI Admissions Representative will contact you.
 They can answer any questions you may have.
 If you know that you want to begin your journey to becoming a Medical Assistant, apply now!
 We can’t wait to help you build a new career that helps others!